Barista Work in the US: Key Findings

 - Most Baristas give their job satisfaction a rating of 2.9 out of 5 and their salary satisfaction a 2.6 out of 5.

-This report explores Barista statistics in 2025, offering a detailed look at the current landscape of the U.S. coffee industry.
+This report explores Barista statistics in 2025, offering a detailed look at the current landscape of the U.S. coffee and cafe industry.

-Whether you’re a current Barista, an employer or someone considering a career in coffee, these insights shed light on where the industry stands today — and where it’s headed.
+Whether you're a current Barista, an employer or someone considering a career in beverage service, these insights shed light on how the industry is evolving and what opportunities lie ahead.

 Nationwide Barista Employment and Job Outlook

-Understanding the size of the Barista workforce is key to grasping its impact on the coffee industry.
+Understanding the size of the Barista workforce is key to grasping its impact on the coffee and beverage industry.

-- Total employment: There are currently over 474,400 individuals employed as Baristas across the country.
-(Source)
+- Total employment: There are currently over 474,000 individuals employed as Baristas across the country.

 Demographic Profile of Baristas in the US